Fried Cauliflower Sandwich (that sandwich from Serious Eats)

-This takes no time to put together and is really, really good.
-So good, I think I want to make it again today.
+This takes no time to put together and is very tasty.
+So tasty, I think I want to make it again today.
 Meaty, tangy, gooey sandwich satisfaction.
-Bet they're selling a ton of these at Strip-T's in Boston where it originated.

 Hot dang - I think cauliflower might be the new bacon.
 Or at least the new kale.